 The Heineken Experience is the official tour of the first Heineken brewery, built in the heart of Amsterdam.
 Due to high demand, this original site closed in 1988, but is still active daily with 1.5 hour tours, available 365 days a year.
 There are three different tickets: Standard, VIP, and a combo ticket which includes the Heineken tour, a canal boat cruise with a tour guide, and also access to an epic 360 degree view of the city via the A’DAM LOOKOUT, located on top of the A’DAM Tower in North Amsterdam.
 Naturally, all tours end with two complimentary signature green bottles of the Dutch lager beer.

 Want to learn more about how to elevate your guest experience, internal communications strategy, and employee engagement with the Beekeeper employee app?
-Sign up for a complimentary consultation with Connie Rheams, Global Head of Hospitality at Beekeeper, during HITEC at Booth 132.
+Fill out the form below for more information.